 Each year the Wayne Morse Center for Law and Politics hosts two UO faculty members as Resident Scholars.
 Resident Scholars work with the Wayne Morse Center Faculty Codirector and Senior Scholar to conduct research or other professional activities that contribute to the scholar’s own work and the Wayne Morse Center’s programs.
 The Resident Scholar program is open to tenured and tenure-track faculty at the UO.
-Resident Scholars receive stipends that can be used for summer support or as a salary stipend, depending on the desires of the Resident Scholar and his or her department or school.
+Resident Scholars receive stipends that can be used in a number of ways, depending on the desires of the Resident Scholar and his or her department or school.

 Past Resident Scholars